 Finding the right care and education program for your child can feel like trying to find a needle in a haystack.
 You’ve heard of terms like “center” and “preschool” and “Head Start,” but aren’t exactly sure what that means for you or your child.
 You feel overwhelmed and the haystack gets bigger.

 When searching online, programs are divided into three broad categories: centers and preschools, family child care, and Head Start.
 School-age care programs may appear in the centers and preschools or family child care categories.
 All of these programs are briefly described below.

 Some types of programs are not included in search results.
 They are also listed below as Other Types of Care.
 These programs are not legally required to meet health and safety standards recommended by the Minnesota Department of Human Services.
 They are not eligible for a Parent Aware Star Rating.

 Use these program descriptions to help narrow down your search.

 Child Care Centers and Private Preschools

-These programs are licensed through the Minnesota Department of Human Services (DHS) or tribal human services agency and provide care and education for children in age-based groups either for full days or part days.
-Often in free-standing buildings, businesses, community centers, or places of worship.
+These programs are licensed through the Minnesota Department of Human Services (DHS) or tribal human services agency and provide care and education for children in age-based groups, either for full days or part days.
+These programs are often in free-standing buildings, businesses, community centers, or places of worship.

 Public School Pre-Kindergarten Programs